 That’s where our Breville Oracle Touch review comes in.
 This truly is the top dog of the coffee makers: Serving up professional barista-quality coffee at home, automatically taking care of every part of the process for you.
 Whilst also allowing you an incredible level of customization.

 There’s just one catch – that impressive skillset comes with an impressive price tag.
-So we are here to work out whether it justifies that price tag and, ultimately, if it’s worth it.
+So we are here to help you work out whether it justifies that price tag and, ultimately, if it’s worth it.

 We have scoured the internet for all the Oracle Touch espresso machine reviews to collate with our own, meaning we have the most comprehensive review you can find.
 Whilst not all home coffee experts give numerical scores, we have averaged these out.
 Therefore, you can get a consensus opinion on how good this automatic espresso machine really is and know for sure if it is right for you.